How to Scrape Google SERPs using Selenium in Python

 Setting Up Selenium with Proxy

 For scraping Google SERP, we’ll use Selenium with a proxy.
 I’m using OxyLabs’ Datacenter Proxy, but you can choose any other reliable proxy service.
-Here’s the sample code to set up Selenium with the proxy in a Jupyter Notebook:
+Here’s the sample code to set up Selenium with python headless browser and a proxy in a Jupyter Notebook:

 import time, lxml, cchardet, re